ARE THERE THINGS TO BE THANKFUL FOR IN YOUR COMMUNITY?

 Eric Glazer, Esq.

-the table stuffing turkey down our throats while reflecting on
+stuffing turkey down our throats while reflecting on all the

-all the things we should be thankful for.
-The easy ones are
+things we should be thankful for.
+The easy ones are family and

-family and good health.
-Some might also be thankful for a new
+good health.
+Some might also be thankful for a new job, new

-job, new car, new spouse or even new body part(s).
-I’m
+car, new spouse or even new body part(s).
+How many of you

-many of you however would be thankful for the community and home
+however would be thankful for the community and home you live

-write in complaining that there isn’t much to be thankful for in
+complaining that there isn’t much to be thankful for in your

-your community is worse than Chernobyl and that your association
+community is worse than North Korea and that your association

 So, in the spirit of the Thanksgiving holiday, I am politely